calmm-js/kefir.atom/README.md

 * You can define **_composed_** *first-class* views of state as [Molecule](#class-Molecule)s.
-  * *This means that when a component of your program is interested in parts of state that are stored separately you make it so that the module does not need to know that.*
+  * *This means that when a component of your program is interested in parts of state that are stored separately you can make it so that the module does not need to know that.*

 * You get **_consistent_** access to state using [get](#get)